rejyoung/romanize-string/README.md

 #### `romanizeJapanese()`

-Transliterates from Kanji, Hiragana, or Katakana.
+Transliterates Kanji, Hiragana, or Katakana.
+Tolerates a mix of these scripts within a single input.

 Supported Language: ja